All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The intravenous administration requirement for SS-31 necessitates clinical facility access or home infusion services.
 Infusion typically occurs over 30-60 minutes using standard IV protocols.
 Some patients may transition to alternate-day dosing after 4-8 weeks of daily treatment, though this approach requires careful monitoring to ensure maintained therapeutic benefits.

 Storage requirements differ between the peptides.
 MOTS-c requires refrigeration at 2-8°C and maintains stability for 90 days when properly stored.
 The peptide should be brought to room temperature before injection to reduce discomfort.
-SS-31 requires similar refrigeration but must be used within 24 hours of reconstitution, limiting its suitability for home administration without specialized preparation.
+SS-31 requires similar refrigeration but must be used within 24 hours of reconstitution calculator, limiting its suitability for home administration without specialized preparation.

 Injection technique for MOTS-c involves standard subcutaneous administration in the abdomen, thigh, or upper arm.
 Rotation of injection sites helps minimize local reactions.
 Patients typically master self-injection within 1-2 supervised sessions.
 SS-31's intravenous administration requires trained healthcare personnel and appropriate clinical monitoring throughout the infusion process.